life-itself/web3/notes/are-crypto-tokens-securities.md

   * Case example: Theranos raised $724 million from private accredited investors including Henry Kissinger and Betsy Devos.
 The people in the blast radius of the fraud were all fabulously wealthy and invested capital they already allocated to high-risk investments anyways.
   * Many policymakers on both sides of the aisle debate whether or not the accreditation laws are too restrictive and shut the public out of high-risk-high-return investments that only wealthy people have access to.
     * On the right, then individual choice is a paramount, the government shouldn’t dictate risk-taking in markets.
 Just “evolution” and the natural state of being.
-    * **On the left, Pikkety’s analysis that wealth generated from capital grows faster than economic output and patrimonial capitalism leads to distortions of markets and inequality**.
+    * On the left, Pikkety’s analysis that wealth generated from capital grows faster than economic output and patrimonial capitalism leads to distortions of markets and inequality.
+### Steel manning the position that crypto investments should not be brought within the securities regulation framework
 * It is very easy to create an equity crowdfunding and cap table structure on top of crypto platforms like [ethereum](../concepts/ethereum.md).
   * Individuals can do it anonymously and raise billions of dollar equivalents in seed capital for ventures that are very early.
 Don’t need to involve the SEC, government or lawyers at all.
   * Previously this kind of access was gated to US persons with connections and access to funds, connections and access to capital.